DOT Telecom License Required

 • Legal Entity: Any registered Private Limited or Public Limited Company can apply.

-• Service Type: The business must intend to provide internet services, broadband, fiber optics, leased lines, or wireless networks.
+• Service Type: Must intend to provide internet services, broadband, fiber optics, leased lines, or wireless networks.

-• Security Compliance: The applicant must comply with DoT's data retention, lawful interception, and cybersecurity guidelines.
+• Security Compliance: Must comply with DoT's data retention, lawful interception, and cybersecurity guidelines.

 Regulatory Compliance & DoT Guidelines

-• Mandatory OSP Registration: Companies providing telecom-related services must register with DoT.
+• Mandatory Registration: Companies providing telecom-related services must register with DoT.

-• Infrastructure Usage: Only telecom infrastructure provided by authorized telecom service providers (TSPs) can be used.
+• Infrastructure Usage: Only authorized telecom infrastructure from TSPs can be used.

-• Data Privacy & Security: Businesses must comply with data protection, call monitoring, and lawful interception policies.
+• Data Privacy & Security: Must comply with data protection, call monitoring, and lawful interception policies.

-• Annual Compliance Report: OSPs must submit an annual report to DoT detailing infrastructure usage and business activities.
+• Annual Compliance Report: Must submit annual report detailing infrastructure usage and business activities.

-• Work From Home (WFH) Guidelines: Remote OSP operations must follow DoT’s WFH policies, ensuring secure and monitored communication channels.
+• WFH Guidelines: Remote operations must follow DoT's WFH policies with secure communication channels.

 • License Agreement Compliance: ISPs must adhere to the terms of the Unified License (UL) framework issued by DoT.